ratnakarDubey203/FanCodeAPI/README.md

 ## Viewing Reports

 - Post-test execution, navigate to the `Reports` directory.
--For comprehensive insights into test execution results, open the Extent Reports HTML file (FanCodeAPI.html), PDF file (FanCodeAPI.pdf), and JSON file (FanCodeAPI.json) in any web browser.
+- For comprehensive insights into test execution results, open the Extent Reports HTML file (FanCodeAPI.html), PDF file (FanCodeAPI.pdf), and JSON file (FanCodeAPI.json) in any web browser.

 ## Contributing